AtomMaterialUI/material-theme-docs/docs/icons/atom-material-icons-plugin.md

 {% include figure.html content="/screens/biggerIcons.png" caption="Bigger Icons" %}

-**Note**: The IDEs are not optimized to handle bigger icons, so there could be parts of the IDE that are missing icons, or that the containers will appear larger/wider/bigger.
-Please be aware of such issues and use this mode with precaution.
+**Note**: The IDEs aren't optimized to handle bigger icons, so there could be parts of the IDE that are missing icons, or that the containers will appear larger/wider/bigger.
+Please be aware of such issues when using this setting.
 {:class='card-panel warn'}

 ----

-### Arrows Style
+### Arrows style

 This setting allows you to change the style of the arrows in trees such as the Project Tree or ~~Settings Tree~~ (TODO).